Comparing fine-tuning strategies of MACE machine learning force field for modeling Li-ion diffusion in LiF for batteries: Introduction

-More recently, Message-Passing-based graph Neural Networks (MPNN) have been developed \cite{gilmer2017neuralmessagepassingquantum}.
-In MPNN, a material is represented as a graph in which each node corresponds to an atom, and each edge represents a connection between atoms within a specific cutoff radius.
-In particular, MACE \cite{batatia2023macehigherorderequivariant}, which combines Atomic Cluster Expansion (ACE) \cite{ACE} with an equivariant Message-Passing Neural Network (MPNN), has achieved notable success in describing different chemistries~\cite{batatia2024foundationmodelatomisticmaterials}\cite{Haochen2024systematic}\cite{Bruno2025performance}.
-In this approach, the features are built using learnable radial functions, spherical harmonics, and learnable embedding of neighboring node features.
+More specifically, in the MACE model a material is represented as a graph in which each node corresponds to an atom, and each edge represents a connection between atoms within a specific cutoff radius.
+The features are built using learnable radial functions, spherical harmonics, and learnable embedding of neighboring node features.
 Equivariance is preserved through symmetrization with Clebsch–Gordan coefficients.
-Subsequently, the higher-order features are generated by a tensor product of these equivariance two-body features.
+Subsequently, the higher-order features are generated by a tensor product of these equivariance features.
 Symmetrizing by generalized Clebsch-Gordan coefficients maintains correct equivariance and allows for very efficient computation of higher order features as these coefficients are highly sparse and can be pre-computed.
-This constitutes the body-ordered basis for message construction, where incorporating higher body-order features in the messages allows the model to capture higher correlation order with fewer message-passing steps.
+This constitutes the body-ordered basis for message construction, where incorporating higher body-order features in the messages allows the model to capture higher correlation order with fewer message-passing steps~\cite{batatia2023macehigherorderequivariant}.
 In addition, the graph representation and the tensor product decomposition lends itself to an efficient implementation on GPU architectures, making the approach highly scalable.
-Further implementation details are reported in Ref.~\cite{batatia2023macehigherorderequivariant}.
-The energy of each atom is computed through a hierarchical mapping from the invariant components of the node features to a body-order energy contribution:

-where the intermediate contributions $E_i^{(t)}$ for $t<T$ are obtained through linear readout functions of the features, maintaining the interpretation of a successive contribution in the body-order energy expansion.
-The last layer $E_i^{(T)}$ is computed by a Multi-Layer Perceptron (MLP) which can be seen to approximate any remaining higher-order or non-linear contributions.
-The total energy of the system is then given by the sum over all atomic contributions $E_{tot} = \sum_i E_i$.